solstice-ai/optimal-energy-storage/README.md

 - import_tariff ($/kWh)
 - export_tariff  ($/kWh)

-The scenario must be provided as a pandas DataFrame having an index of timestamps.
+The scenario must be provided as a pandas `DataFrame` having an index of timestamps.

 Any handling of time varying import and export tariffs, or forecasts of generation and demand, must be done outside of this package.
-Likewise this package assumes regularly spaced intervals, and assumes that any gaps or interpolation are handled outside of this package.
+Likewise, this package assumes regularly spaced intervals, and assumes that any gaps or interpolation are handled outside of this package.

 Here is some example data (provided with this package) showing how a "scenario" should look: